yegor256/prompt/README.txt

 Type introspection and type casting are strictly prohibited.
 Reflection on object internals is strictly prohibited.
 All classes must be declared final, thus prohibiting inheritance.
+Exception messages must include as much context as possible.

 Every change must be covered by a unit test to guarantee repeatability.
 Every test case may contain only one assertion.